Subscribe to Radio Times

-The Fitbit Versa 3 has an RRP of £199.99, but you’ll often find it on sale for less, including at the Fitbit Store.
-For more offers, you’ll find the best prices listed below.
+The Fitbit Versa 3 has an RRP at the Fitbit Store.
+That being said, we've seen it fall as low as £169 across various retailers in recent time.
+You’ll find the best prices listed below.

 One bone of contention is Fitbit Premium and the undeniable fact that many amazing features are hidden behind a paywall.
 But a 90-day free trial to the service is included here, which gives you ample time to make the most of its additional benefits and work out if they’re worth paying for in the long run.
 (Thereafter, it costs £7.99 a month or £79.99 a year.)

 The Versa 3 very much carries on the design tradition of its predecessors: it features a square watch face with rounded corners.
 It’s not at all dissimilar to the Apple Watch, although it doesn’t quite boast the same stylish excellence – and there are less on-screen personalisation options.
 The Versa 3 is available in three colour designs – black, black and gold and black and pink – and there’s a range of straps available online.

 While the Versa 2 had an actual button on its left-hand side, the Versa 3 uses an indent instead, which activates the watch.
 The touchscreen itself is basic and no-fuss, but clear and easy to use – in fact, we think the Fitbit display trumps those of the Apple Watch 6 and Samsung Galaxy Watch 3.
 There are three brightness settings available.